traitecoevo/plant/doc/design.md

 change that?
 I think that the ODE system just uses the size of the created state, and we can get that with `push_back` if needed?

+Note that all `size` should return `size_t`.
+However, note that Rcpp translates that to numeric, and not integer (to get the 64 bit precision, I think).

+# 0-based vs 1-based indexing

+There are a few R-based functions that modify things.
+At the moment they all use C-style 0-based indexing (with bounds checking).
+They should probably all move over to useing R-style 1-based indexing.

 # Callbacks and functors

 There are two basic ways that callbacks are being done --